Editor’s note: This post is being republished. The advice is timeless.

 Not the part of the holiday that calls for gorging on turkey and pumpkin pie or lazing about with family and friends, but the part where people deliberately pause to reflect and count their blessings.

 On most days, gratitude manifests as an emotional reaction to a favorable event or outcome.
 But it also can be a way of life.
 People who consciously choose daily to seek out things in their lives to be thankful for are, research has shown, happier and healthier.

 In one 2003 study, gratitude experts Robert Emmons of the University of California at Davis and Michael McCullough of the University of Miami asked some participants to keep a record of what they were grateful for, while others were asked to list the hassles in their lives.
 After several weeks, those in the gratitude group had a more positive outlook on life, exercised more and reported fewer physical problems.

 Emmons also has compiled a list of health data points from his and others’ studies on gratitude that show there are many emotional and physical health benefits of being consciously thankful.
 For example, practicing gratitude is related to 23 percent lower levels of the stress hormone cortisol and led to a 7 percent reduction in biomarkers of inflammation in patients with congestive heart failure.
 There are studies that suggest gratitude led to reductions in depression and blood pressure and improvement in sleep quality among those with chronic pain and insomnia.
 In one study, 88 percent of suicidal patients reported feeling less hopeless after writing a letter of gratitude.

-Although it’s busy season for a gratitude expert, Emmons, author of “The Little Book of Gratitude,” took the time this week to answer our questions by email about the practice of giving thanks and why we should be doing it year round.
+Although it’s busy season for a gratitude expert, Emmons, author of “The Little Book of Gratitude,” took the time to answer our questions by email about the practice of giving thanks and why we should be doing it year round.